iadonkey/zkbuild-vscode/README.md

 ## Requirements

 - VS Code 1.74.0 or higher
+- `.Zeugwerk/config.json` file in your workspace root with build configuration
-- A `.Zeugwerk/build.json` file in your workspace root with build configuration
+- (Optional build configuration) `.Zeugwerk/build.json` file in your workspace root with build configuration

 ## Configuration